-The Bank also positioned itself as an early adopter of QR technology in the Philippines, participating in the pilot launch of QR PH in 2022 under the guidance of the Bangko Sentral ng Pilipinas (BSP).
+The Bank also positioned itself as an early adopter of QR technology in the Philippines, participating in the pilot launch of QR PH under the guidance of the Bangko Sentral ng Pilipinas (BSP).
 QR PH brought together participants from the banking and payment industry to establish efficient payment processes.
-Through the eCebuana app, the availability of QR codes enhanced the ease and security of money transfers and retail payments.
-Moreover, CLB account holders can now utilize the universal QR PH to make payments at all Bank-accredited merchants.